Demystifying When Pruning Works via Representation Hierarchies: Inconsistent Effects of Pruning

 \section{Inconsistent Effects of Pruning}

 \begin{CJK*}{UTF8}{gbsn}

 \end{CJK*}

 \paragraph{Overview of Pruning Strategies} Network pruning is typically conducted at two levels: (1) \textit{fine-grained intra-layer pruning} and (2) \textit{coarse-grained inter-layer pruning}.
 The former removes less important parameters within individual layers, leading to sparse representations \cite{sun2023wanda, frantar2023sparsegpt}, where the induced sparsity can be either structured or unstructured.
 The latter assesses the importance of each layer as a whole and removes less critical transformer blocks \cite{gromov2024unreasonable, men2024shortgptlayerslargelanguage} or layers \cite{he2026uncovering}, motivated by the observation that layers at different depths contribute unequally to overall model performance.
-In this work, we adopt Wanda \cite{wanda} and Layer Drop \cite{he2026uncovering} as representative methods for fine-grained and coarse-grained pruning, respectively.
+In this work, we adopt Wanda~\cite{sun2023wanda} and SparseGPT~\cite{frantar2023sparsegpt} as representative intra-layer methods, and Attention/MLP Drop~\cite{he2026uncovering} and ShortGPT~\cite{men2024shortgptlayerslargelanguage} as representative inter-layer methods.

 \paragraph{Divergent Effectiveness Across Tasks}